 Solving resource overallocation in MS Project

-There are several ways to deal with overallocation (resource has more work than its availability) in your MS Project schedule.
+There are several ways to solve resource overallocation in MS Project (those resource has more work than its availability).
 Although many MS Project users are hesitant when it comes to using the leveling functionality to solve overallocation, it is possible to do this in a truly controlled manner.

 With the option we discuss here, you have most control over how the tasks will be ordered.